A Timeline of Wilshire Boulevard Temple

 Rabbi Harvey J. Fields comes to Wilshire Boulevard Temple.

 Rabbi Edgar F. Magnin dies, after 69 years at Wilshire Boulevard Temple.
-Rabbi Wolf succeeds him.
+Rabbi Wolf succeeds him as senior

 Rabbi Emeritus Wolf retires from the Temple to become founding director of the Skirball Institute on American Values of the American Jewish Committee.
-He is succeeded by Rabbi Fields.
-Rabbi Karen Fox joins the Temple in January.
+He is succeeded as senior rabbi by Rabbi Fields.
+Rabbi Karen Fox joins the Temple in January as the congregation's first woman rabbi.

 Rabbi Steven Z. Leder comes to Wilshire Boulevard Temple.